matthewrobinsondev/quicknote-ai/README.md

 # What is quick note ai?
-Well quick note ai is for all the termites out there who refuse to leave there terminals even for a quick second!
+Quick note ai is for all the termites out there who refuse to leave there terminals even for a quick second!

 It's for when you are trying to create a quick note on a thought that has popped into your head without leaving your state of flow.
 I consistently think of these things each day but either choose to stay in my state of flow or to exit that flow and write down my thought.
 However I then run into the issue of taking too long on the note or never coming back to finishing the note.